JMatoso/Sharer/README.md

 # Sharer
 Sharer, online file explorer.
-A way to share your files in the computer with others device using a hotspot.
+A way to share your files in the computer with others device using an hotspot.